 Red ochre on a white drum: ICE COLD BEER 2KM.
-Helena and Steve read the sign loudly and spontaneously as they passed it.
+Selena and Steve read the sign loudly and spontaneously as they passed it.
 They salivated like Pavlov’s dogs.

-“Even amidst all this nothingness, advertising works,” Helena said and the thought stayed with her for a long time.
+“Even amidst all this nothingness, advertising works,” Selena said and the thought stayed with her for a long time.

-Danielle Haigh spent 20+ years working in newspapers in Fremantle, Perth and Margaret River as a journalist, editor and photographer.
+Danielle Berryman spent 20+ years working in newspapers in Fremantle, Perth and Margaret River as a journalist, editor and photographer.

-After assisting with the inaugural Margaret River Readers & Writers Festival, she was assistant coordinator in 2010 and festival director from 2011-2013.
+After assisting with the inaugural Margaret River Readers & Writers Festival, she was assistant director in 2010 and festival director for three years, 2011-2013.

 Danielle returned to Fremantle in 2017.
-With Gary McHugh, she is a coordinator of Freo Writers at The Meeting Place.
+With Gary McHugh, she is a facilitator of Freo Writers at The Meeting Place.

 Danielle is writing a memoir, a small-town murder tale and anything else that inspires her.